Rolands-Laucis/Socio/Documentation.md

   });
 ```
 If you want to have a fixed time period timeout since connection, you can do that yourself with server hooks or other ways.
 Set up a client_id and connection timestamp.
 And loop through checks on sessions in your own timer.
 Calling SocioSession.CloseConnection() will terminate the WS conn and clean up all associated SocioServer data structures.

+You can quite easily mimic HTTP cookie sessions on whatever backend by using SocioServer hooks with SocioSession id's.

 ### Setup of ``SocioClient``